launchdarkly/api-client-bash/README.md

-# LaunchDarkly REST API Bash client
+#  Bash client

 ## Overview
-This is a Bash client script for accessing LaunchDarkly REST API service.
+This is a Bash client script for accessing  service.

 The script uses  cURL underneath for making all REST calls.